 There’s also food available for purchase–a few years ago, we tried Indiana dandelions!

-Bigger kids would enjoy the live music, cornhole, and the rock climbing wall.
+Bigger kids have enjoyed big kid entertainment such as the live music, cornhole, and a rock climbing wall.

 I’ve heard grumbling from parents who work from 9-5 that this event excludes them (since it’s normally in the morning).
 However, I feel it’s worth mentioning that this is an ISU event.
 The target audience is college students.
 The community is welcome (and for this I am grateful!), but I assume they organize the event so that it works well with student schedules.